 An opportunity for Rutgers students to vote to continue funding NJPIRG Student Chapters at Rutgers with a $13.01 waivable fee.

-We are increasing the fee from $11.20 to $13.01 this year because the cost of running our program has gone up with inflation.
+We are increased the fee from $11.20 to $13.01 in 2022 because the cost of running our program has gone up with inflation.
 In order to provide the same value to students through our leadership training program and professional support, we need to increase our fee proportionately to the increase in the cost of living.
 This is the first NJPIRG fee increase since 2007.

 All students in all colleges, graduate schools, or programs across every campus are eligible to vote and should vote except students who are graduating this fall.

-You can vote online using the links at the top of this page.
-There are also dozens of polling locations across Cook/Douglass, Livingston, Busch, and College Ave in New Brunswick as well as in Camden and Newark.
+During the referendum, which happens every three years, there are dozens of polling locations across Cook/Douglass, Livingston, Busch, and College Ave in New Brunswick as well as in Camden and Newark.
 Keep your eyes open for the referendum tables where you can cast your ballot.
 We promise, you won’t be able to miss them.

 Voting allows the student community to reaffirm funding for NJPIRG Student Chapters.
 It sets a mandate from the student community affirming their support of NJPIRG’s work.
 For the referendum results to be valid turnout must exceed 25% of eligible students enrolled at each college.
 We need your support to continue our to fight for students and build a greener, healthier, and more meaningful future for everyone.